 The minimum mandatory coverage varies depending on where you live.
 The first place to check is your state insurance commissioner’s website to see those minimum requirements.
 For example, in Ohio, where I live, only liability insurance is required by law.

-But you might choose to buy more than the minimum requirement in order to more fully protect yourself and your assets.
+But you might choose to buy more than the minimum requirement to more fully protect yourself and your assets.

 Ask your insurance agent what they cover.
-If you stick with basic liability insurance, make sure you read the fine print to see the types of claims it covers.
-Ditto if you add things like physical damage coverage or anything above and beyond the minimum.
+If you stick with basic liability insurance, read the fine print to see the types of claims it covers.
+Ditto if you add physical damage coverage or anything above and beyond the minimum.

 What Is Excluded?

 Just as you need to know what’s covered, you should know what’s excluded.
 For example, some policies may not cover you if you’re in a collision with an uninsured driver, if you’re a victim of vehicle theft, if you collide with an animal or if your car is damaged in a natural disaster.